carueda/tscfg/readme.md

 Missing types include lists and bytes;
 command line interface can be improved;
 syntax for types is not stable yet.
-Feel free fork, enter issues, submit PRs, etc.
+Feel free to fork, enter issues, submit PRs, etc.

 Also, see FAQ below.